Stan Webb (rugby league): Personal life and death

 In 1933 Webb married Kathleen Eagon Hendry, however they were divorced 11 years later in 1944.
 She had left him some time earlier and Stan petitioned the court for her return but the court ruled in Kathleens favour on June 6 and they divorced after that point.
 They had no children.
+She departed New Zealand at the end of World War 2 and married American soldier DeWitt L. Bolton.
+She died in Hannibal, Missouri in 1961.

 On 26 August 1939 a Stanley George Webb was reported in the Auckland Star as seeing a woman's body floating in the Waitematā Harbour near Queen's Wharf by the Auckland Ferry Terminal.
 The woman (Rose Hannah Nennis) was taken from the water to Auckland Hospital but died the next day.
 He was reported as being a crane driver employed by the Auckland Harbour Board.
 His nephew Desmond John Haydon (son of his sister Norina) was killed in action during World War II on 28 June 1942.

 He died on 6 September 1971 and was buried at the Birkenhead-Glenfield Cemetery.